ObjectPlayer/ethernaut-ctf/README.md

   - `level-19-alien-codex.md`: Documentation for the AlienCodex challenge
   - `level-20-denial.md`: Documentation for the Denial challenge
   - `level-21-shop.md`: Documentation for the Shop challenge
-  - `level-22-dex.md`: Documentation for the DEX challenge
+  - `level-22-dex.md`: Documentation for the Dex challenge
+  - `level-23-dex-two.md`: Documentation for the DexTwo challenge
 - `test/`: Contains test suites for verifying contract functionality

 ## Getting Started